 The pursuit of feeling good

-Now, open up that bottle of champagne, or make yourself that favorite tea, relax, and tell yourself the truth.
-Maybe, as our senior logistics expert, Peter, said: “Only the drunk and children tell the truth, but at least there is a way to tell the truth.”
+Now, open up that bottle of champagne, or make yourself that favorite cup of tea, relax, and tell yourself the truth.
+Maybe, as our senior logistics expert Peter said: “Only the drunk and children tell the truth, but at least there is a way to tell the truth.”
 Just close your eyes and go back in time, go back to your roots as this is often the only way to find your truth.
 We don’t need to be drunk, but having a glass of wine or two that may help!